Out-Law Guide | 27 Jan 2022 | 10:59 am | 4 min. read

 NDAs are recommended, but are not the complete answer.
 A party subject to an NDA may still misuse the information or otherwise cause it to fall into the public domain.
 The disclosing party will have a contractual remedy in such circumstances, but the confidentiality of the information will never be recaptured.
 That might require the disclosing business to re-evaluate and change aspects of its business model to stay competitive, which would very likely be time-consuming and costly.

-The issue of how to protect trade secrets and confidential information was discussed by IP law experts at Pinsent Masons, the law firm behind Out-Law, in a recent webinar: 'Solutions for Getting Your IP House in Order' is available to download.
+The issue of how to protect trade secrets and confidential information in the context of green innovation was discussed by IP law experts at Pinsent Masons in a recent webinar, which is available to download.

 02 Nov 2020